thomasmueller/bau-lang/README.md

 * Fast compilation and execution (transpiles to C).

 <a href="https://thomasmueller.github.io/bau-lang/">Try it out in the browser.</a>
+<a href="https://thomasmueller.github.io/bau-lang/wasm.html">And try out the WASM C compiler (soon to be integrated).</a>

 It addresses other languages' issues: